The WHLG Framework

 The Anchor

 A personal grounding phrase you return to when the nervous system hijacks you.
 Not an affirmation — an anchor.
-Something true that holds when everything else is shaking.
-You find yours.
-You revisit it.
-The trust deepens with practice.
+Something true that holds.

 “I am not what I build.
 I am not what happens to what I build.
 I am the one who builds.
 And I am still here.”